Meet two of our midwives-in-the-making, Tsinat and Rahmet!

-Hamlin Fistula Ethiopia‘s prevention program is key to our goal of eradicating obstetric fistula in Ethiopia by 2030.
+Hamlin Fistula Ethiopia‘s prevention program is key to our goal of eradicating obstetric fistula in Ethiopia.
 After completing their four-year Bachelor of Science degree in Midwifery, our graduates return to serve their communities.
 It is Dr Catherine Hamlin’s dream to have ‘a midwife in every village of Ethiopia.’

 Tsinat – 1st Year Midwifery Student

 Aspiring health professional Tsinat did not expect to study midwifery.
 Born and raised in a small rural town called Bedeno, close to the Harar Hamlin Fistula Centre, Tsinat’s exceptional results in the national college entrance exams brought her to the attention of the screening team at the Hamlin College of Midwives.
 Successfully completing the college’s entrance test, she was awarded one of twenty scholarships this year.

 “After I witnessed the beauty of the college premise, the motherly care of the house mothers, the world-class teaching aids and the outstanding work of Hamlin, I confirmed that I get my dream which is midwifery.”